serverless/blog/posts/2017-08-02-serverless-v1.19.0.md

 We have lots of other [issues](https://github.com/serverless/serverless/issues) where you could leave some feedback or jump directly into the implementation.

 Additionally [PR reviews](https://github.com/serverless/serverless/pulls) are also highly welcomed as they greatly speed up the "time-to-merge".

+## Emit Conference

+["Emit"](http://www.emitconference.com/), our conference about event-driven architectures is right around the corner!

+On August 17th 2017 we'll gather at ["The Pearl SF"](http://thepearlsf.com/) to discuss the future of event driven computing.

+Emit is designed to be a single-track, single-room event with a selectively curated audience.

+You can read more about "Emit" [here](http://www.emitconference.com/).

+Feel free to reach out to us if you're [interested in joining](https://emitconf.typeform.com/to/xUR4cm)!

 ## Serverless Examples